getchip/PocketCHIP-Docs/source/includes/_start-chip-boot-derp.md

 ![Bluetooth settings menu](images/screen_btsettings.jpg)

 When you begin a connection, you'll be guided through the necessary steps to connect to your device.
-For example, when you pair with a keyboard, you'll be prompted for a code to enter to ensure a unique connection.
+For example, when you pair with a keyboard, you'll often be prompted for a code to enter to ensure a unique connection.
 Once you have paired a device, future connections will usually be automatic when the devices are in range and powered up.

 ![Bluetooth settings menu](images/screen_btsetup01.jpg)